U.S. flag An official website of the United States government

 FDA is authorized to enforce the Federal Food, Drug, and Cosmetic Act (the Act) as amended (21 U.S.C.
 301, et seq.).
 In fulfilling its responsibilities under the Act, FDA, among other things, directs its activities toward promoting and protecting the public health by assuring the safety, efficacy, and security of drugs, veterinary products, medical devices and radiological products and the safety and security of foods, dietary supplements, and cosmetics.
 FDA also has responsibility for regulating the manufacturing, marketing and distribution of tobacco products to protect the public health and to reduce tobacco use by minors.
 To accomplish its mission, FDA must stay abreast of the latest developments in research and communicate with stakeholders about complex scientific and public health issues.
 Increased development of research, education and outreach partnerships within ILI will greatly contribute to FDA's mission.

-ILI is a 501(c)(3) scientific educational organization that is multi-disciplined and member-driven.
-Established as a non-profit component of the American Council of Independent Laboratories (ACIL) in 1922 , ILI is organized to operate exclusively for educational, charitable, and research purposes.
+ILI is a 501(c)(3) scientific educational organization that is multi-disciplined and volunteer-driven.
+Established as a non-profit component of the American Council of Independent Laboratories (ACIL) in 1992, ILI is organized to operate exclusively for educational, charitable, and research purposes.
 Their activities include, but are not limited to: conducting educational activities, such as seminars, conferences, and workshops, for the scientific/testing communities; developing and distributing educational materials, including research findings; and promoting, developing, and conducting research or review that is responsive to its member needs and concerns.

-A. Opportunities to convene joint meetings/workshops for education and research, including training opportunities, and a forum for sharing information on analytical method needs;
+1. Provide opportunities to convene joint meetings/workshops for education and research, including training opportunities, and a forum for sharing information on analytical method needs;

 Under this MOU, FDA and ILI will seek opportunities to participate together in collaborative research and training as permitted under appropriate statutory authority.
 Before any specific collaboration is initiated or implemented, the Parties shall identify priorities, topics of mutual interest, and develop separate, written agreements for collaboration and sharing of resources.
 Where applicable, these agreements shall incorporate, by reference, this MOU.
-FDA and ILI may enter into CRADAs or Research Collaboration Agreements, as mutually agreed upon by the Parties.
-Additionally, FDA may enter into a contract, grant, or cooperative agreement, with ILI to the extent authorized by law and available appropriations.
-The terms and conditions of any such awards wIll be in accordance with applicable federal law and regulations, and shall be negotiated and executed by appropriate representatives of institutions within FDA and ILI.

 IV.
 General Provisions: